 At the end of the year, they are a lovely artifact for the student to take home.
 You also have an even lovelier gift to the next teacher that works with them.

 5. Use one of our handy data tracking sheets! 🙂

 Getting information from other team members can be a huge pain.
-To help you get quality information from team members, we designed an IEP input form.
-Since it is simple, people actually fill it out.
+To help you get quality information from team members, we designed IEP input forms.
+Since they are simple, people actually fill them out.

 Checkboxes are easier than narrative boxes.
 They allow teachers to complete them faster.

 I also noticed that people would give very unhelpful feedback like “she’s good in class”.
 I found that funneling their thinking helped.
 The form asks what accommodations they use.
 It also asks how they do on academic tasks versus behavior.
 Asking the questions I wanted to be answered helped me get better feedback.

 For behavior goals that are part of a behavior plan, making a plan with the students is a good strategy.
 When we meet every 6 weeks to track that progress, a new plan is needed.
 Our behavior plan form works well to craft behavior goals the whole team knows how to track.